douglascamata/middleman-blog-multilanguage/README.md

 end
 ```

-Then ensure your articles have the locale properly set, either trough front matter or through the source path.
+Then ensure your articles have the locale properly set, either through front matter or through the source path.

 # License